edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }
     // …

-We create our EdgeDB client and get our documentation paths by calling ``walk``.
+We create our Gel client and get our documentation paths by calling ``walk``.
 We also log out some debug information showing how many sections were discovered.
 Then, we prep our ``Section`` objects by calling the ``prepareSectionsData`` function we just walked through and passing in the